i4mShayan/linux-useful-tricks/README.md

 ![linux funny wallpaper](https://user-images.githubusercontent.com/29325256/191305307-b858eb94-a1b5-4e59-815f-2fb81d3da605.jpg)

 ## Purpose Of This Repo
-After a few years of working with Linux systems I found out even though Linux has a huge community, still there is no solid solutions for common problems like internet connection which may bother some newbies and even some pros!
+After a few years of working with Linux systems I found out even though Linux has a huge community, still there is no solid solution for some common problems like internet connection which may bother some newbies and even some pros!

 So I decided to make kinda a document to help this community feel more home on their linux desktops/servers!